holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### FTP

-If you can convince your staff to read and understand the issues with FTP, and FTPS including the possible confusion around how to use FTPS securely, what can go wrong, and mandate a more secure file transfer protocol such as the recommended SFTP or SCP, then you just need to make sure SSH is not being [used incorrectly](#vps-costs-and-trade-offs-disable-remove-services-harden-what-is-left-ssh)
+If you can convince your staff to read and understand the issues with FTP, and FTPS, including the possible confusion around how to use FTPS securely, what can go wrong, and mandate a more secure file transfer protocol such as the recommended SFTP or SCP, then you just need to make sure SSH is not being [used incorrectly](#vps-costs-and-trade-offs-disable-remove-services-harden-what-is-left-ssh)

 #### NFS